Kava-Labs/kava/docs/Education/FAQ/earn.md

 Like most Proof of Stake (PoS) blockchains, KAVA holders can ‘stake’ their KAVA by either running a validator node themselves or by ‘bonding’ their tokens to a third party that is running a node.
 Bonding temporarily locks in your coins for a 21-day.
 [Learn more.](https://medium.com/kava-labs/kava-staking-guide-4894b8452ab3) A list of validators can be found [here.](https://kava.bigdipper.live/validators)

 **Borrowing**
 Use your assets as collateral to borrow other assets, then using those to earn returns by trading or with other DeFi pursuits.
-Users can borrow USDX on Kava and other assets on Hard.
+Users can borrow USDX on Kava and other assets on Lend.

 **Lending**
-Supply assets to the Hard Protocol and automatically earn rewards in HARD tokens.
+Supply assets to the Lend Protocol and automatically earn rewards in HARD tokens.

 **Rewards**
 Kava Protocol
-Deposit assets, open a CDP to mint USDX, and earn KAVA rewards.

 [Trust wallet guide](https://medium.com/kava-labs/borrow-usdx-on-kavas-web-app-using-trust-wallet-8540ba61f7a4).
 [Minting rewards](https://medium.com/kava-labs/usdx-minting-rewards-explained-82d0b74897a2#Reward%20Calculation).
-Available assets include: BNB, BTCB, BUSD-A, BUSD-B, XRPB, KAVA, and HARD.
+Available assets include: BNB, BTCB, BUSD-A, BUSD-B, XRPB, KAVA, UST, and HARD.

-Hard Protocol
+Lend Protocol
-Supply assets to the Hard Protocol and earn HARD rewards.
+Supply assets to the Lend Protocol to earn KAVA and HARD rewards.
 [Guide](https://medium.com/kava-labs/supply-and-earn-on-hard-money-market-from-binance-com-e3f54acf4b19).

-Available assets include: USDX, KAVA, HARD, BNB, BUSD, BTCB, and XRPB.
+Available assets include: USDX, KAVA, HARD, BNB, BUSD, BTCB, SWP, ATOM, and XRPB.

 KAVA rewards have a vesting period of 21 days.
 HARD rewards have a vesting period of 1 month or 12 months.
 If you choose 12 months, the reward amount increases.

-Users can earn rewards on both platforms by:
+Users can earn rewards by:
-- Supplying an asset to Hard.
+- Supplying an asset to Lend.
 - Borrowing against that asset.
-- Supplying the borrowed asset to Kava
+- Supplying the borrowed asset to Mint.
-- Minting USDX
+- Minting USDX.
-- Supplying that minted USDX to Hard.
+- Supplying that minted USDX to Lend.
+- Supplying a pair of assets to a Swap Liquidity pool.

 **Tips**
 Keep a small amount of KAVA in your wallet in case you want to include a fee.